timurmurmurik/anfisacatrepo/docs/FEATURES.md

 # Aethra Engines Feature Outline

 This document summarizes the planned systems for the mod and how the Java scaffolding will evolve.
+The mod is not playable yet;
+there is no Gradle build or registered content.

 ## Compatibility
 - **Minecraft**: 1.20.1